Services & Support Directory

 If you are looking for resources, information and publications on service user involvement and co-production, including information and guidance about the implications on benefits of paid involvement work, visit our “Service Involvement & Influencing” page.
 If you are an organisation looking to do involvement and co-production, and are looking for help in setting this up, running it, or evaluating it, we recommend the services of user-led organisation Shaping Our Lives.

-4. Other community/user-led mental health organisations and DPOs
+Lived experience-led mental health groups and DPOs